rotki/docs/usage-guides/settings/accounting.md

 Specify if ETH staking events are taxable only after the merge and withdrawals are enabled or at the point of receiving.

+#### Use Asset Collections in Cost Basis

+When enabled, assets that belong to the same collection share cost basis.
+For example, if WETH and ETH are in the same asset collection, buying WETH and later selling ETH will use the WETH purchase as the cost basis.
+By default, this setting is `True`.

 #### Cost Basis Method

 Select the cost basis calculation method: `FIFO`, `LIFO`, `HIFO`, or `ACB`.